shinyquagsire23/Switch-Linux/README.md

     - `mkdir extra_firmware`
     - Copy `nvidia/tegra210/vic04_ucode.bin` and `nvidia/tegra210/xusb.bin` from the package to `linux-next/extra_firmware/nvidia/tegra210/vic04_ucode.bin` and `linux-next/extra_firmware/nvidia/tegra210/xusb.bin`
     - It should be noted that while this may be useful for easy debugging, generated kernel images will be dirty and not strictly GPL compliant.
 It is recommended that, for image-based releases, that these files be installed to the initramfs.
-    - TODO: It might be better to just not have an initramfs and have these pulled from the actual root partition, with linux-firmware installed to it.
+    - TODO: These are pulled from the actual root partition (with linux-firmware installed to it) if panels are loaded as modules.
 - Ensure that you have an AArch64 cross-compiler installed.
 - `export ARCH=arm64`
 - `export CROSS_COMPILE=aarch64-linux-gnu-`